reachpavan/myRetail-service/README.md

 # myRetail RESTful service
-This is the code written for myRetail service assignment.
-The service is deployed in Openshift cloud.
+This code written for myRetail service assignment.
+The service is hosted using Openshift cloud services.

 # Frameworks
 1. JDK 8